programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 [^4]: Count data typically has large numbers of zero values which can add some complexity that will not be covered here.
 There are more complex ways to minimize this using more complex regression models.
 See, for example [Regression Models with Count Data](https://stats.idre.ucla.edu/stata/seminars/regression-models-with-count-data/).

 [^5]: There are different strategies to dealing with this type of data.
 See for example, [The Excess-zero Problem in Soil Animal Count Data](http://www.sciencedirect.com/science/article/pii/S0031405608000073) or [Data Transformations](http://www.biostathandbook.com/transformation.html).

 [^6]: While this library could be used to read shapefiles, we use RGDAL becuase it has some difficulty with IPUMS historical census data.

-[^7] For details on ggmap and the [spatial visualization and integration with Google Maps or other maps services](http://stat405.had.co.nz/ggmap.pdf)
+[^7] For details on ggmap see the [ggmap overview](http://stat405.had.co.nz/ggmap.pdf).
+For another broader disscusions on google map making that utilizes a few of the librarys in this tutorial see [R and Google Map Making](https://rpubs.com/nickbearman/r-google-map-making)